 5. Most Recent Audited Financial Statements.
-KCCU's most recent audited financial statements are here.
+KCCU's most recent audited financial statements are located here.

 7. Employee and Contractor Compensation.
 KCCU does not file a separate IRS 990.
 KCCU does not have any highly compensated employees exceeding the threshold required to file a form 990.
 Instead, here is the information required in Part VIIA and Part VIIB: KCCU’s Replication of IRS 990.

 9. Diversity and Equal Opportunity Employment.
 KCCU supports equal employment opportunities and works against discrimination in employment.
 KCCU operates within the principles outlined in Cameron University’s Office of Equal Opportunity.
 KCCU's diversity statement and related initiatives are located here.

 10. Equal Opportunity Report.
 Each year, KCCU files an equal opportunity report with the Federal Communications Commission.
-This is the latest report.
+EEO Report.